AwalaApp/specs/rs002-pki.md

 ## Abstract
 {: .no_toc }

-This document describes how to issue, distribute, store, revoke and interpret X.509 certificates in Relaynet [messaging protocols](rs000-core.md#messaging-protocols).
-Despite the use of X.509 certificates, this PKI profile is independent of and incompatible with the [Internet PKI profile](https://tools.ietf.org/html/rfc5280) as used in the TLS protocol.
+This document describes how to issue, revoke and process X.509 certificates in Relaynet [messaging protocols](rs000-core.md#messaging-protocols).
+Despite the use of X.509 certificates, this Public Key Infrastructure (PKI) profile is independent of and incompatible with the [Internet PKI profile](https://tools.ietf.org/html/rfc5280) as used in the TLS protocol.

 ## Table of contents
 {: .no_toc }

 1. TOC
 {:toc}

+## Introduction

+Relaynet relies extensively on its PKI in order to authenticate and authorize nodes without a real-time connection to an external authentication/authorization server, as well as to encrypt payloads when the [Channel Session Protocol](./rs003-key-agreement.md) is not employed.

+One prominent use of the Relaynet PKI is in the [Relaynet Abstract Message Format (RAMF)](./rs001-ramf.md), where certificates are used to authenticate the sender of the message and ensure the integrity of the message.
+Any valid certificate can be used to sign a message bound for a public node, but every message bound for a private node has to be signed with a certificate issued by the recipient (in which case the certificate will be called a _delivery authorization_).

+This PKI applies to the long-term keys that identify endpoints and gateways in Relaynet, and it also serves as the basis for issuing certificates for initial keys in the Channel Session Protocol.
+The requirements and recommendations in this document do not apply to the Internet PKI certificates used in [Message Transport Bindings](./rs000-core.md#message-transport-bindings).

 ## General Constraints and Attributes